HamedAlemo/advanced-geo-python/_sources/lectures/05_jupyter.md

 ## JupyterLab Shortcuts

 There are several very useful and practical shortcuts for JupyterLab that improves your experience of working with it.
-You can see all of the default shortcuts after launching your JupyterLab byt navigating to Settings>Advanced Setting Editor>Keyboard Shortcuts.
+You can see all of the default shortcuts after launching your JupyterLab by navigating to Settings>Advanced Setting Editor>Keyboard Shortcuts.

 We will introduce some of the useful ones in the class.